Armorial of Romania: Former coats of arms

-Heraldry of the Ministry of Administration and Interior
+Heraldry of the Ministry of Internal Affairs

-In 2008, the Ministry of Administration and Interior decided to allow the units of the Inspectorates in its structure to use coats of arms.
+In 2008, the Ministry of Internal Affairs (then called the Ministry of Administration and Interior) decided to allow the units of the Inspectorates in its structure to use coats of arms.
 This decision applied to the County Inspectorates of Police, County Inspectorates of the Gendarmerie, County Inspectorates of the Border Police, County Inspectorates of the General Inspectorate for Emergency Situations, Units and educational institutions of the Gendarmerie, Schools of the Police, central units and institutions of the Ministry of Administration and Interior.
 Gradual introduction of these coats of arms began in 2010.
 Prior to this decision, the Inspectorates in the Ministry were permitted to use their own coats of arms at the national and local levels.
-The coats of arms of all the institutions of the Ministry are administered by the Ministry's Heraldic Commission, and not by the committee of National Heraldry, Sealography, and Genealogy.
+The coats of arms of all the institutions of the Ministry of Internal Affairs are administered by the Ministry's Heraldic Commission, and not by the committee of National Heraldry, Sealography, and Genealogy.